Loading page content

 • Research Qualitative interviews, usability testing, market research

-• Constraints Design solution should fit a 2 week sprint
+• Constraints Design solution should fit a 2-week sprint

-About kiron: working for an NGO
+About Kiron: working for an NGO

 After my startup initiative came to an end, I started looking for a UX Designer position in Germany.
-Since it was my very first job search, I had yet no clarity on what I would like to do and where I would like to work.
+Since it was my very first job search, I had no clarity yet on what I would like to do and where I would like to work.
 So, I was lost in a vast sea of rejections. 🐳 I wrote an article on that.

 By the third month, when the company I was most enthusiastic about rejected my application, I felt quite hopeless. 🥲 It was that very night that I realised I wanted to work on something meaningful, prompting me to google "NGOs in Germany".
 And that is how I found Kiron.

-At last one hat less
+At last, one less hat

-Welcome to kiron campus
+Welcome to Kiron campus

 The case study I've picked for Kiron is to show how I solved this trivial problem.